OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/checking_partials.rst

 step_calc  Type of step calculation for check, can be "abs" for absolute (default) or "rel" for relative.
 =========  ====================================================================================================

+Note that the global check options take precedence over the ones defined on a component.

 Here, we show how to set the step size.
 In this case, the TrickyParaboloid requires a higher step size because the values and derivatives are fairly large, so we give it a higher stepsize.
 However, we choose here to use this setting for all comps.